 Having said that, it is best if you have a room in mind, rather than buying speculatively.
-This is, however, that these offers are not usually great for buying points speculatively—you will need to have a specific hotel stay in mind to compare buying points vs paying cash.
+This is, these offers are not usually great for buying points speculatively.

 Hilton Honors are running a promotion offering a bonus of 100% when purchasing over 10,000 points.
 This offer may be targetted, so you could have different tiers or bonus offers.